 On Wednesday, a prestigious seminar was held of robot-assisted rehabilitation after stroke, and specifically the RATULS (Robot Assisted Training for the Upper Limb after Stroke) trial.

 The guest speaker was Dr Hermano Igo Krebs, Principal Research Scientist and Lecturer at MIT (Massachusetts Institute of Technology) in the USA.
-He is also a co-investigator on the UK based RATULS trial, and co-founder of the company who make the robots used in RATULS (Interactive Motion Technology).
+He is also a co-investigator on the UK based RATULS trial, and co-founder of the company that make the robots used in RATULS (Interactive Motion Technology).

 Dr Hermano Igo Krebs presents his research data.

-Dr Krebs is a pioneer in the use robots for the rehabilitation of human movement, and spoke about how far robotics in stroke rehabilitation have come in the last decade.
+Dr Krebs is a pioneer in the use of robots for the rehabilitation of human movement and spoke about how far robotics in stroke rehabilitation have come in the last decade.
 This included how research studies have shown the advantages of using robotics for the upper limb (shoulder, wrist, arm), and which has been endorsed by rehabilitation guidelines (American Heart Association).
 He explained the neuroscientific basis of rehabilitation of the upper limb after stroke, and the state-of-the-art robotics developed to help achieve this, He also reviewed the progress of robotic rehabilitation of the lower limb after stroke, which although behind that of the upper limb, still holds huge promise.